 Materiality threshold for revenue streams: The MSG determined that any revenue stream of less than 1% share of the total considered revenues (i.e. excluding revenues considered impositions on employees or contractors such as PAYE and withholding taxes) should be excluded from the scope, unless otherwise stated.
 On this basis, payments associated with diamond dealers’, gold dealers’ and gold exporters’ licenses were excluded, as were export duties on gold, ‘payments of 2.5% of consolidated revenue’, and the Government Gold and Diamond Office (GGDO, currently known as Precious Mineral Trading) valuations (p.45).
 PAYE and withholding taxes were considered indirect taxes, not payable by companies and therefore excluded from materiality considerations (p.39).
 Oil and gas revenues are listed under 5.1.2 (pp.43,45), and all revenue streams included in the scoping study are listed in table 5.2 (pp.43-44).
 The table also indicates whether the revenues were lodged in the single-treasury account or towards other beneficiaries.
 Since no petroleum revenues were received in the period under review, these were excluded from materiality considerations.
 In addition, certain revenues that contributed less than 1% of total government extractives revenues were added to the scope, such as surface rentals, agriculture development funds, community development funds and constituency development funds.
 The materiality decision implied a reconciliation coverage target of 96.9% of total government extractives revenues.

 Capital gains taxes are merely mentioned in the report (pp.11,14) but not included in materiality calculations or reporting.
 Although excluded, no evidence is provided of the value of capital gains tax revenues in 2016 from either petroleum or mining.
 There is no evidence of any MSG decision, nor in the scoping study, to justify the exclusion of capital gains taxes from the scope of reconciliation in either 2015 or 2016.
 The 2015 EITI Report merely noted that several possible high-value mining transactions took place in 2015 and 2016 that could result in significant capital gains tax revenue.
 In addition, a press release published after the commencement of Validation, noted that one of the main findings of the 2015 EITI Report was that high-value mining deals should be assessed for potential capital gains taxes, but none was mentioned in relation to the acquisition of Sierra Rutile Limited by Iluka Resources Limited in 2016.
+(However note the comments in relation to capital gains tax on page 56).

 Descriptions of material revenue streams: All material revenue streams are described in table 5.1 (p.41-42).
 Non-material revenue streams that were not reconciled are not described in detail.